digipres/workbench/src/formats/index.md

 There are three different analysis tools available for you to try.

-- [Comparing Registries](./compare), which explores ways of comparing the contents of different format registries.
 - [Using Collection Profiles](./profiles), which shows how to use file-extension format profiles to compare digital collections against others, and against the full set of available format registries.
 - [Format Diversity Estimation](./species), which uses the gaps between registries to estimate the total number of digital formats.
+- [The Format Index (ALPHA)](./format-index), which is an early prototype of a new format registry index for looking up format information.

 ## Combining Format Registries